thedges/PS2LPIInspectionPhoto/README.md

 * Click on photo to get preview modal which allows to download photo
 * Click on task name to jump to Task record
 * Click on assessment name to jump to Inspection Assessment Indicator record
+* Pass/Fail icon to show in top-left of image based on Assessment Results value
+* Violation icon shows up in top-right if an image is associated to an assessment that has any "open" violations.
+Click on the violation icon and will take you to the list of violations associated to that assessment.

 # Sample Image
 ![alt text](https://github.com/thedges/PS2LPIInspectionPhoto/blob/main/PS2LPIInspectionPhoto.jpg "PS2LPIInspectionPhoto")